 These are just some examples of upcoming guidelines designed to offer consumers more transparency and control.
 In 2024, you can expect many more guidelines surrounding communication with customers about their rights to data privacy.

 “This isn’t isolated to EU citizens and California,” Slovak said.
 “It’s a trend that’s going to sweep the world.
 Get ahead by investing in the data flows you have today.”

-Compliance with these all-encompassing laws can seem impossible, but taken one step at a time, your business will soon be on the road to compliance.
-To stay motivated, remember, full compliance doesn’t have to be the goal; even showing an effort could be enough to keep regulators at bay.
+Compliance with an all-encompassing law such as the GDPR can seem impossible, but if you take it one step at a time, your business will soon be on the road to compliance.
+To stay motivated, remember that full compliance doesn’t have to be the goal; even showing an effort could be enough to keep regulators at bay.

 “Companies that have been on a path and worked with regulators … have had cases closed against them or their fines have been reduced,” Kagan said.
 “You need a plan.
 Conduct a risk assessment, figure out the riskier pieces of your processing, and start working through them.
 Be on a path.”

 Compliance with the GDPR, CCPA and other data privacy legislation is an ongoing process.
 While each piece of legislation that has been passed or proposed has different requirements, the basic goals are the same.
 From properly managing the processing of personal data to preventing a breach, there’s a lot that companies are expected to do.
 That means you can start working toward compliance without knowing all the details or having all the clarification coming down the pike from regulators, Kagan said.

 “It’s not too late to comply,” she said.
 “Disregard the fact that your sink is full of dishes.
 Don’t avoid it and put it off until tomorrow — just get started.”